How about a heated bathroom floor? Yes, please.

 When Viking Cruises launched the all-veranda Viking Star in mid-2015, the ship was quickly categorized as upper premium by most cruise reviewers.
 And I might slightly agree with everyone except for one major, hard-to-overlook feature: the attention to detail throughout the ship and especially in your stateroom.
 You’re in Luxury Land.

-In no particular order, here’s why I think this well-planned attention to detail aboard the Viking Star pushes it from an upper premium cruise ship into luxury territory.
+In no particular order, here’s why, among other reasons, Viking’s well-planned attention to detail in the staterooms pushes their cruise ships into luxury territory.

 Lighted Mirror and Make-Up Vanity/Desk